alban-read/M1-MICRO-FORTH/M1MicroForth.md

 The **a** is set to zero when the word starts, **a++** adds one.

-LOCALS whatever we name them use the same storage, some of the names overlap with each other.
+LOCALS whatever we name them use the same storage meaning some of the names overlap with each other.

 The names and addresses of the locals are listed in the table.